All Episodes

 And I think this is very important.

-And the fact that Attorney General Sessions couldn't talk either way, that's that's how it goes, you know, whether or not there was an ongoing investigation right now into this is also highly significant.
+And the fact that Attorney General Sessions couldn't talk either way, that's how it goes, you know, whether or not there was an ongoing investigation right now into this is also highly significant.

 And I think it tells us that they're taking this seriously, that they're going to be looking into this.

-The FBI had already for 15 months been investigating this, and they were investigating this on because the informant for the FBI, when he went to take on that contract with the Russians and found out that they wanted him to launder money, to launder money, to buy access in the United States.
+And they were investigating this, Sean, because the informant for the FBI, when he went to take on that contract with the Russians and found out that they wanted him to launder money, to launder money to buy access in the United States, he went straight to the Justice Department and said, this is my duty as an American, my duty as an American to tell you this is what I'm being asked to do.

 And he was providing all of that information to the Justice Department.

-He was providing everything much more, much more than we have already reported, by the way.
+He was providing everything, much more, much more than we have already reported, by the way.

 Some things which he considers classified and does not want to discuss with anyone, especially with reporters.

-He would like to talk to someone in the Justice Department, but right now he was threatened.
+He would like to talk to someone in the Justice Department, but right now, he was threatened.

-He was threatened under the Justice Department.
+He was threatened under the Justice Department at that point.

 And I've seen the documents myself, and I've talked to him about this personally with his attorney.